 When you are sure that the entire water content has evaporated, stop heating and filter it when it is still hot.

 You will get 400 – 450 ml of final yield of the oil.

 Principle behind this procedure:

-This technique of making amla hair oil is based on Ayurveda principle.
-The Kashayam contains water soluble active phyto-nutrients of Amla and Boiling Amla powder along with Kashayam with coconut oil extracts Fat soluble phyto nutrients of Amla into the oil.
+This technique of making amla hair oil is based on Ayurveda principles.
+The Kashayam contains water soluble active phyto-nutrients of Amla and boiling Amla powder along with Kashayam with coconut oil extracts fat soluble phyto nutrients of Amla into the oil.

 Coconut oil itself is a rich source of nutrients that are required for hair care.

 - promotes hair growth both in men and women

 - Relieves dandruff, nourishes the hair root and scalp.

 - Relieves nasal bleeding in children, which usually occurs due to excessive heat exposure and during summer.

 The oil can be stored for a period of 1 – 1.5 years in an air tight container.